 Oblique Angles – Acute angles and obtuse angles are called oblique angles.
 The sides of oblique angles are said to be oblique to each other, and are called oblique lines.
 Evidently if we bisect a straight angle, we form two right angles; if we bisect a right angle or an obtuse angle, we form two acute angles; if we bisect a reflex angle, we form two obtuse angles.

 Perigon- The whole angular space in a plane about a point is called a perigon.
 It therefore follows that a perigon equals the sum of two straight angles or the sum of four right angles.

 Complements, Supplements, and Conjugates – If the sum of two angles is a right angle, each angle is called the complement of the other.
 If the sum of two angles is a straight angle, each angle is called the supplement of the other.
 If the sum of two angles is a perigon, each angle is called the conjugate of the other.

 It is sufficiently evident to be taken without proof that:

 - The two adjacent angles which one straight line makes with another are together equal to a straight angle.

 - If the sum of two adjacent angles is a straight angle, their exterior sides are in the same straight line.

-Before proceeding to our relatively modern introduction to the rudimentary results in geometry it will be a good idea to explore how Euclid originally begins his exposition.
-In this section we will explore the first three propositions of Euclid so as to get a snapshot of how geometric deductive logic works and the subject unfolds from its axiomatic roots.
+Before proceeding to our relatively modern introduction to the rudimentary results in geometry, it will be a good idea to explore how Euclid originally begins his exposition.
+In this section, we will explore the first three propositions of Euclid to get a snapshot of how geometric deductive logic works and the subject unfolds from its axiomatic roots.